jengkhaw95/shaklee-my-api/README.md

 As this project is non-official, all the data are acquired from Shaklee Malaysia website.

-The project contains 2 major parts:
+The project contains 2 parts:

 ### Server